AnBasement/grep-python/docs/api.md

 **Workflow:**

 1. Calls `parse_arguments()` to get CLI configuration
-2. Handles stdin input if no files specified
+2. Handles stdin input if no files specified (with all flag support)
 3. Delegates to appropriate search function (recursive/single/multi-file)
+4. Passes flags to search functions for feature enablement
-4. Exits with appropriate code based on results
+5. Exits with appropriate code based on results

 **Exit Codes:**